Xeronaus/Xeronaus/README.md

 If you would like to know more, feel free to ask!

 > But please don't ask any possible **sensitive** personal informations.
-Like I said earlier, that is suspicious and I will be skeptical with it.
+Like I said earlier, that is suspicious and I will be skeptical about it.
+This is for caution.

 ## Links 🔗
 These are my links 🚩